rblack42/GraphicsLib/documentation/GraphicsLib.rst

 This graphics lib is a simple interface to freelut_ and OpenGL_ intended to be used by beginning C++ students.
-The library is not a full featured one, instead it only provides a few primatives for drawing basic shapes on the screen.
+The library is not a full featured one, instead it only provides a few primitives for drawing basic shapes on the screen.
 This library is used to introduce C++ classes to students, and gives them something fun to play with as they learn this basic concept.

-The library is intended to be used by students by installing the required library components, then including one file in their programs and building the program easily.
-Since students show up on class with a variety of systems, this library will include build and install instructions for these platforms:
+The library is intended to be used by beginning students.
+Since students show up on class with a variety of systems, installation instructions are provided for these platforms:

     * PC running MinGW-w64_ from the command line